SU-HPC/Tutorials/docs/help.md

 # Contacts and Help

-For more information on HPC facilities, systems support, assistance with parallel programming and performance optimisation and to report any problems, contact [SU Admin](mailto:mdbf.hpc-support@sabanciuniv.edu).
+For more information on HPC facilities, systems support, assistance with parallel programming and performance optimisation and to report any problems, contact [*SUTicket → Faculty of Engineering and Natural Sciences → HPC (High Performance Computing) / FENS Servers*|https://hc.suticket.sabanciuniv.edu/servicedesk/customer/portal/233/group/268/create/341]

 ## Need Additional Help?